-It is recommended that a mechanism be provided to allow public and private landholders to comment on any inaccuracies in the mapping.
-If it is determined that an area is incorrectly identified within Greenweb, any development application or activity proposal would then be assessed on the basis of the corrected Greenweb category, however, the change would be limited to the site.
-If a change in category results in flow-on effects to other lands, the changes would be noted by Council, and any flow on effects would be addressed at the next review of the LEP and DCP.
+A mechanism is provided to allow public and private landholders to comment on any inaccuracies in the mapping.
+If it is determined that an area is incorrectly identified within Greenweb, any development application or activity proposal is to be assessed on the basis of the corrected Greenweb category, however, the change would be limited to the site.
+If a change in category results in flow-on effects to other lands, the changes are to be noted by Council, and any flow on effects would be addressed at the next review of the LEP and DCP.

-4.2.2 Waterways and riparian lands
+4.2.2 Riparian lands and Waterways

-Similarly a riparian land map/overlay, Riparian Lands Map, is recommended for inclusion in the Draft LEPs.
-The maps should be based on the riparian mapping and assessment outlined in Section 2.2.1, incorporating categories 1, 2, 3 and 3a, as well as the buffer to categories 1 and 2, as described in Section 2.3.
-Again, the map should relate to a local provision within the LEP Instruments, with more detailed provisions within the DCP.
+Riparian land map/overlay, Riparian Lands Map, are included in the LEPs.
+The maps are based on the riparian mapping and assessment outlined in Section 7.2, incorporating categories 1, 2, 3 and 3a, as well as the buffer to categories 1 and 2, as described in Section 7.2.
+Again, the map relates to a local provision within the LEP Instruments, with more detailed provisions within the DCP.